moss-lab/ScanFold3/README.md

 3.0 version of ScanFold, code from old version will be brought over as new code is finished

 ### Usage on Pronto:
+Before you run anything else, run the install_conda_environment.sh script.
+This will create a ScanFold3 environment for you, after this you don't need to run it again.
+If you want to recompile the library and install the conda environment at the same time, run setup.sh.
+This also only has to be run once.
-compile_and_run.sh will load necessary modules, compile fold.cpp, and run the binary on an example(has no email set currently)
+compile_and_run.sh will load necessary modules, compile fold.cpp as a library, and run the binary with an example python script
-run.sh will run the compiled program on an example under test/coronaframeshift (make sure it's been compiled)
+run.sh will run the compiled library in an example python script
 compile.sh will compile fold.cpp but will not run it
-output for both run.sh and compile_and_run.sh will be in the /out/ folder
-fold takes the location of the .tsv file produced by scanfold-scan that contains all window data as an argument
 ### Compiling manually on Pronto
 1. load necessary modules:
-   -module load boost
-   -module load gcc
-   -module load python
-   -module load cmake
+   -module load miniconda3
+   if you haven't installed the environment yet, install it with:
+   -cd env
+   -conda env create --name ScanFold3 --file=ScanFold3.yml
+   activate the environment:
+   -conda activate ScanFold3
-2. cd to the build directory
+3. cd to the build directory
-3. enter these commands:
+4. enter these commands:
    -cmake ..
    -make
-4. compiled binary will be in the /bin directory
+5. compiled binary will be in the /lib/fold directory under root
-### Compiling manually on Linux
+### Compiling manually on Linux (without conda)
 1. ensure boost is installed
   -sudo apt-get install libboost-all-dev
 2. ensure python and G++ are installed